snowfire/Laravel-Postmark-Driver/README.md

 Add

-	Snowfire\Mail\MailServiceProvider
+	Snowfire\Mail\PostmarkServiceProvider

-In your config file `mail.php` change your driver to postmark.
+In your `.env` change your driver to postmark.

-	'driver' => 'postmark'

 In your config file `services.php` add your postmark api key.

 	'postmark' => [
 		'api_key' => ''
 	],

 Run a composer update and you are ready to go!